Linear Garage Door Opener Troubleshooting: Step by Step Guide

 4. Perform the Safety Reversing Test after adjusting.
 Place a brick under the garage door, at a position where it is in the way of the door.

 5. When the door hits the brick, it must reverse within 2 seconds.
-If it doesn’t, decrease the Close Force and repeat test till the door reverses.
+If it doesn’t, decrease the Close Force and repeat the test till the door reverses.

 Adjusting the Open Force